bogdanlalu/Mask_R-CNN/README.md

 # Mask_R-CNN
 Mask R-CNN Code Examples

-*Note: Some packages need to be installed from conda-forge.
+*Note: Some packages may need to be installed from conda-forge.
 Make sure conda-forge is added as a package source.* Edit *.condarc* to add *conda-forge* after *defaults*.
 It should look like this:
 - defaults
 - conda-forge